 Data-Driven Genetics for the Ideal Commercial Cow

-Ideal Commercial Cow (ICC$) index is a sire ranking tool published exclusively by GENEX.
-The index uses real-time economic indicators and science-based genetic principles to address the needs of commercial
+next big thing in Jersey cattle genetics is here!
+It's the Ideal Commercial Cow (ICC$) index, a sire ranking tool published exclusively by GENEX that uses real-time economic indicators and science-based genetic principles to address the needs of commercial

-Producer surveys revealed that today's progressive commercial herds wanted a more complete index that specifically looked genetic selection focused on yield, sustainability and fertility.
-Formulated to encompass these three critical areas, the ICC$ index for Jerseys truly represents customers' breeding goals.
+Producer surveys revealed that today's progressive commercial herds want a more complete index that specifically looks genetic selection focused on yield, sustainability and fertility.
+Formulated to encompass these three critical areas, the ICC$ index for Jerseys truly represents GENEX customers' breeding goals.